 Management of a Thyroid Nodule

-- Head and neck irradiation for any reason
+- Childhood head and neck irradiation

 - Whole body irradiation for bone marrow transplant